Tobu Bus Nikko: IC cards

-Passengers have been able to use IC cards (PASMO/Suica) to ride Tōbu Bus Nikkō since 23 February 2010.
+Since 23 February 2010, passengers are able to use IC cards (PASMO, Suica) to ride the Tōbu Bus Nikkō.

-Parent Company
+Parent company

 Tōbu Bus

-The Tōbu Bus Co., Ltd. (東武バス株式会社, Tōbu Basu Kabushiki-gaisha) is a bus company within the Tobu Group which was established on 30 January 2002 to inherit all shares of the Tōbu Railway bus division.
+The Tōbu Bus Co., Ltd. (東武バス株式会社, Tōbu Basu Kabushiki-gaisha) is a bus company within the Tobu Group which was established on 30 January 2002 to inherit all the shares of the Tōbu Railway bus division.

 Outline

 The company was established on 30 January 2002 by spinning off from Tōbu Railway.
 The company began formal operations in its current form on 30 September 2002.
-In addition, Tōbu Railway was split into Tōbu Bus East, Tōbu Bus Central, Tōbu Bus West, Tōbu Bus Nikko.
-Tōbu Bus is a holding company owning assets of these different subsidiaries, and as such does not operate any bus routes directly.
-However, the company does sell tickets for bus routes which these subsidiaries operate, as well as managing lease of their properties.
+In addition, the Tōbu Railway was split into 4 subgroups: Tōbu Bus East, Tōbu Bus Central, Tōbu Bus West, Tōbu Bus Nikko.
+Tōbu Bus is a holding company owning assets of these different subsidiaries, and as such does not operate any of the bus routes directly.
+However, the company does sell tickets for bus routes operated by these subsidiaries, as well as manage the lease of their properties.

 History

 The history of Tobu Bus begins with the establishment of Mōbu Motor, which was an affiliated company of Tōbu Railway in Gunma and Saitama in 1933.
-The bus department of Tōbu Railway was established in Kawagoe, Saitama on 1 April 1934.

-In September 1936, these two companies were combined into Tōbu Motor and the new company inherited the service areas of Saitama, Gunma, Ibaraki, and Tochigi from Tōbu-affiliated companies.
+The bus department of Tōbu Railway was established in Kawagoe, Saitama, on 1 April 1934.
+In September 1936, these two companies were merged into Tōbu Motor and the new company inherited the service areas of Saitama, Gunma, Ibaraki, and Tochigi from Tōbu-affiliated companies.

 After World War II, Tōbu Motor and Tōbu Nikkō Tramway were taken over by Tōbu Railway.
-The bus business ran a deficit in 1980 because passengers decreased by 80%, and Tōbu Railway decided to split up as described above in September 2001 due to the difficulty of continuing to operate.
+The bus business ran a deficit in 1980 due to a decrease in passengers by 80%, and Tōbu Railway decided to split up as described above in September 2001 due to the difficulty of continuing operations.
 The offices and bus routes not transferred to Tōbu Bus at the time of this split were transferred to Asahi Motor Group around 1990.